-Negotiating an exit package for employees – top 10 tips
+Exit package negotiations – top 10 tips for employees

 In this article Chris Hadrill, the partner in the employment team at Redmans, gives his top ten tips for employees (including senior executives) on negotiating an exit package (via a settlement agreement) from their employer